 9. Reconnect the plumbing and replace the instrument covers.
-The assembled Model 106-L instrument is shown below as a guide (differs from the 106-M in having a longer optical bench and some slight differences in plumbing).
+The assembled Model 106-L instrument is shown below as a guide.
+(Reproduction of photo from Figure 7.1 of this manual.)

 10. We recommend that you run the instrument at least an hour or two after cleaning, to ensure that it is thoroughly dry before you resume measurements.
-Place an external ozone scrubber on the Model 106-M air inlet for this step.
+Place an external ozone scrubber on the Model 106-L air inlet for this step.